 Set out on an enchanting journey through the temple-strewn landscapes, intriguing cultures and enthralling cities of Thailand, Cambodia and Vietnam on this incredible Angkor Trails adventure.
 From the bustle of Thailand's heady capital to the stately grandeur of Angkor, the rural charms of a village homestay to the French flavours of Ho Chi Minh City, this trip will leave you with myriad memories of a rich and wonderful region.
-In 2018 this trip will be called Cambodia Express under the same trip code of TKSD
+In 2017 this trip was called Angkor Trails (under same trip code TKSD)

 Your tour to Cambodia includes:

-- Experience rural Cambodian life from a local's perspective, with a homestay in a traditional village in Kampong Thom province
+- Experience rural life from a local's perspective, with a homestay in Kampong Thom province and other village visits.

-- Enjoy the guidance of a local expert as you temple-hop at the dazzling Angkor complex, one of Southeast Asia's most stunning sights
+- Get up early and see the sunrise over the dazzling Angkor complex, one of Southeast Asia's most stunning sights.

-- Discover the many sides to Cambodia’s history in Phnom Penh, including moving visits to the Tuoi Sieng Genocide Museum (S21) and Choeung Ek Memorial are sombre but moving experiences.
+- Visits to the Tuoi Sieng Genocide Museum (S21) and the Choeung Ek Memorial are sombre but moving experiences.

 - Breakfasts Included: 7